bjarneo/Pytify/README.md

 =============

 Search and start songs from command line.<br>
-Currently it only work in linux.<br>
+Currently it only works in linux.<br>

 ![Image of terminal]
 (http://i.imgur.com/EpUDMJo.gif)